TracyOakley/city-explorer-backend/README.md

 Name of feature: Modularize the Server Routes into Functions Estimate of time needed to complete: 1 hour
 Start time: 3:00
-Finish time:
+Finish time: 3:30
-Actual time needed to complete: 2 hour
+Actual time needed to complete: 30 minutes

 ### LAB 8 WRRC